Sega Dreamcast still best fighting game console

 Sega Dreamcast - Gone Before its time

 While the Sega Dreamcast was discontinued in 2001 here in the United States of America, it held on much longer in Japan.
 This was Sega's last entry into the console world and was by far their most under-rated system.
-The system aimed to capitalize on online gaming before online gaming even became popular (Xbox 3 made online gaming popular) and had better graphics by far than its competition of Playstation 2, Xbox and Gamecube.
+The system aimed to capitalize on online gaming before online gaming even became popular (Xbox 360 and Playstation 3 made online gaming popular) and had better graphics by far than its competition of Playstation 2, Xbox and Gamecube.
 Even employees of popular gaming stores have told me first hand that games I previously played on Dreamcast will look worse on the PS2.

 However, during its short run Capcom really stepped up to the plate to show its support for the system.
 Some of the greatest fighting games of all time have been released for the system that still has a cult following years later, and is the only system I've ever owned that I never sold.